HomeLatest NewsTechnologyFantasy gaming firm Dream Capital plans to pump $250 million in Indian gaming and fitness-tech start-ups

 Preferred Source of Google

 The company in the past year has invested in eight Indian start-ups including SoStronk, DreamGameStudios, Elevar, FanCode, and DreamSetGo.
-“As the corporate venture capital and merger and acquisition arm of Dream Sports, DreamCap will follow a multi-stage investment strategy ranging from $1 million to $100 million ticket sizes, with in-depth coverage of the sports, gaming, and fitness-tech sectors,” the VC firm said.
+“As the corporate venture capital and merger and acquisition arm of Dream Sports, DreamCap will follow a multi-stage strategy ranging from $1 million to $100 million ticket sizes, with in-depth coverage of the sports, gaming, and fitness-tech sectors,” the VC firm said.

-DreamCap is also looking to support start-ups with disruptive technology, great products, insights, and the potential to achieve at least $100 million individually in annual revenues within five years.
+DreamCap is also looking to support start-ups with disruptive technology, great products, data insights, and the potential to achieve at least $100 million individually in annual revenues within five years.

 Advertisement